Entitled Dog Owner Demands "Child Support" For Her Dog Because She Got Pregnant While Roaming The Neighbor's Yard And Playing With His Dog

 Our OP found themselves in a wild situation with their neighbor over, of all things, doggy "child support."

-The neighbor's dog, who's been known to sneak into OP's yard and do her business, got herself pregnant.
-Now, the neighbor is convinced that OP's dog is the daddy.
+The neighbor's dog, who has been known to sneak into OP's yard and do her business, got herself pregnant.
+Now, the neighbor is convinced that OP's dog is the father.

 Good question here: